-The next movement, marked andantino, begins with a very Dvorakian sound.
+The next movement, marked andantino (lighter than andante, and usually quicker), begins with a very Dvorakian sound.
 The sound is very close to one of the movements from Dvorak SQ No. 10, which I reviewed in March, 2017.
 Swirling violin melodies evoke folk-like material.
-Eventually, a solo violin takes centre stage before handing back to the full ensemble as they investigate a Dvorak melody.
+Eventually, a solo violin takes centre stage before handing back to the full ensemble as they investigate another Dvorak melody.
 There are subtle rhythmic changes.
 Suddenly the ensemble jumps into life, with a very rhythmic passage; it positively races with frantic violin phrases being presented at speed.
 A slight relief evokes that Dvorak motif again, and multiple variations ensue.
 A new melody now takes over, beautifully written before the sound of Dvorak returns for a final time.
 A very gentle section has the violins with an ascending phrase to conclude.

 The third movement, another andante, is ever so peaceful, until the violins reach into a high register.
 This is a very romantic sound and a change into a delightful waltz allows the violins to portray a lyrical feeling.
 The cello joins in the melody and brings about a dramatic change; this is totally out of character for the movement.
 The composer builds a wall of sound and intensity, which gradually subsides into another waltz passage.
 The violins are very delicate and it could be Schumann, or even Mozart.
 Another dramatic flurry ensues with quivering bows being the order of the day.
 Now the music settles and fades out ever so slowly.